LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-03-migration-from-.NET-Core-2.2-to-3.0.md

 `dotnet new globaljson --sdk-version 2.2.401 --force`

 Now check if we have successfully switched versions `dotnet --version`.
+We should get the following number.

+`2.2.401`

 If we have, then we are ready to create a new ASP.NET Core MVC app in that version.

 ## Create new project ##